snazzyatoms/ProShield/README.md

 /proshield	Shows plugin status.
 /proshield claim	Claims the chunk at the player’s location.
-/proshield unclaim	Unclaims the chunk (if owned by the player).
+/proshield unclaim	Unclaims the chunk (if owned).
+/proshield info	Shows claim info at your location.
+/proshield trust <player>	Trusts another player in your claim.
+/proshield untrust <player>	Removes trust from a player.
+/proshield compass	Gives you the ProShield compass.
+/proshield reload	Reloads configs (config.yml + admin.yml).